arslvn93/giveaway/NETLIFY_SETUP.md

 # Netlify Environment Variables Setup

+> **⚠️ IMPORTANT**: This file uses placeholder values.
+Replace `your-n8n-username` and `your-n8n-password` with your actual credentials when setting up in Netlify.

 ## 🔐 Secure Submission Function

 The giveaway submission now uses a Netlify Function to keep authentication credentials server-side and secure.